-UST offers a study-abroad program in the Czech Republic, Greece, Ireland, Israel and Jamaica.
+UST offers a study-abroad program in the China, Costa Rica, Italy, Mexico, Spain and Uruguay.
 About 10 percent of the students take advantage of these opportunities.

 To encourage practical experience in the local community, UST offers a service learning program.
 Students can ask professors for service placements in the local community, perform service hours for a nonprofit organization, and often write a paper or otherwise reflect on their experiences.

 Religious life revolves around the small, attractive stucco Chapel of St. Basil.
-It is at the chapel that most of the 16 weekly Masses are offered and confessions are heard Monday through Saturday.
-Sunday Masses are well-attended, and there are also Latin, Spanish, and French Masses and Masses for people with special needs.
+It is at the chapel that most of the 15 weekly Masses are offered and confessions are heard Monday through Saturday.
+Sunday Masses are well-attended, and there are also Latin, Spanish, and French Masses.
 Three times a semester, a student group sings Gregorian chant for a traditional Extraordinary Form Mass.

 Adoration and benediction are held every Monday, and adoration is also held on Wednesdays at 8 a.m.